Texas Instruments: History

 Texas Instruments was founded by Cecil H. Green, J. Erik Jonsson, Eugene McDermott, and Patrick E. Haggerty in 1951.
 McDermott was one of the original founders of Geophysical Service Inc. (GSI) in 1930.
 McDermott, Green, and Jonsson were GSI employees who purchased the company in 1941.
 In November 1945, Patrick Haggerty was hired as general manager of the Laboratory and Manufacturing (L&M) division, which focused on electronic equipment.
 By 1951, the L&M division, with its defense contracts, was growing faster than GSI's geophysical division.
 The company was reorganized and initially renamed General Instruments Inc. Because a firm named General Instrument already existed, the company was renamed Texas Instruments that same year.
-From 1956 to 1961, Fred Agnich of Dallas, later a Republican member of the Texas House of Representatives, was the Texas Instruments president.
+From 1956 to 1961, Fred Agnich of Dallas, later a Republican member of the Texas House of Representatives, served as president of Texas Instruments.
 Geophysical Service, Inc. became a subsidiary of Texas Instruments.
 Early in 1988, most of GSI was sold to the Halliburton Company.

 Texas Instruments exists to create, make, and market useful products and services to satisfy the needs of its customers throughout the world.